msaldarriaga26/HPC_Metodo-Jacobi/README.md

 - **Sequential**: The algorithm runs on a single execution thread.
 - **Multithreading**: Uses multiple threads to divide the work of solving the system.
 - **Multiprocessing**: Uses multiple processes to perform the iterations in parallel.
+- **Multithreading with OpenMP**: This version parallelizes the Jacobi method using OpenMP to further optimize performance, especially on multi-core machines.

 Each version is optimized to evaluate efficiency based on the number of threads or processes used.